DECEMBER LUMINARIA NIGHT

 Over 700 luminarias will be placed on the grounds of the National Historic Site and their candles lit for this annual holiday celebration.
 The Spanish words luminaria and farrolito mean little lights or flames.
 This Hispanic tradition is widely practiced in New Mexico and has been presented at Hubbell Trading Post each December since the early 1990s.

-NATIVE AMERICAN ART AUCTION
+NATIVE AMERICAN ART AUCTIONS

 In addition to the auction, arts, crafts and food vendors will be available during the day and the trading post store will be open for your enjoyment.

 Each event is held outdoors in a big tent at the National Historic Site in Ganado, Arizona.

 Artists must enter their work for each auction during the week of the event, Monday through Thursday, 8 AM to 4 PM.
 Only authentically handmade Native American art objects will be accepted in each auction and at the vendor tables.

 Join Hubbell Trading Post NHS in September & October for the autumn Farmer's Market!
 The market offers produce grown in the Hubbell garden and the Ganado community.

 For more information call or email the park staff: 928-755-3475